mangal-interactions/mangal/ed_comments.md

 > As above, this issue has been fixed by our including the previously missing code box.
 The metaweb function is defined in the betalink package, which we released as part of a previous project.
+We have added clear installation instructions in the code box where it first appears.

 4. The examples start with stating that users should make contact with the database first.
 How is that done?
 Could be relegated to the supp mat or